-1. Minimum required parking may be reduced by one parking space for each tree 12 inches in diameter or larger that is preserved within the parking lot or elsewhere on the development site within 50 feet of the parking area (reduction not to exceed 2 parking spaces or 10% of the total required parking spaces, whichever is greater).
+1. Minimum required parking may be reduced by one parking space for each tree 12 inches in diameter or larger that is preserved within the parking lot or elsewhere on the development site within 50 feet of the parking area.
 The preserved trees shall be specified on the recorded plat.